rohitganjam/society-service-app/docs/service_app_docs/DATABASE_SCHEMA.md

-CREATE EXTENSION IF NOT EXISTS "pgcrypto";       -- Encryption CREATE EXTENSION IF NOT EXISTS "pg_trgm";        -- Full-text search CREATE EXTENSION IF NOT EXISTS "btree_gin";      -- GIN indexes
+CREATE EXTENSION IF NOT EXISTS "pgcrypto";       -- Encryption CREATE EXTENSION IF NOT EXISTS "pg_trgm";        -- Full-text search CREATE EXTENSION IF NOT EXISTS "btree_gin";      -- GIN indexes CREATE EXTENSION IF NOT EXISTS "ltree";          -- Hierarchical tree structures
 ```

+**Note on ltree:**
+The `ltree` extension provides efficient storage and querying of hierarchical tree structures.
+It enables:
+- Fast ancestor/descendant queries using tree-specific operators (`<@`, `@>`, `~`)
+- Automatic path validation
+- Specialized indexes for tree traversal (GIST indexes)
+- Better performance than recursive CTEs for large hierarchies

+This extension is used for the generic society hierarchy model (`hierarchy_nodes` table).

 ---